rabbitmq/rabbitmq-website/site/management.md

  * [Message rate mode](#rates-mode) (rate fidelity) used

-The plugin also provides tools for [analysing memory usage](#memory) of the node, for [preconfiguring nodes](#load-definitions) using an exported [schema definitions](/definitions.html) file, and a few other features related to monitoring, metrics and node management.
+The plugin also provides tools for [analysing memory usage](#memory) of the node, and other features related to monitoring, metrics, user, permission, and topology management.

 In a multi-node cluster, management plugin is most commonly [enabled on every node](#clustering).